0xmarq/minimal-shell/src/README.md

         Ctrl+C...
         - Setting terminal to Raw Mode

+`This actually happens by just taking every character as we type and comparing if it equals some trigger.
+If yes, do the process else add the char to the input`

 ## Issues

     - This is humbling, smh

+## Termios

+    - Setting terminal into Raw mode
+        -toggling attributes of the termios object , ICANON etc...

 # Splitting the project into seperate files.